rohankanhaisingh/Performance-Log/README.md

 Performance Log is an application that runs on NodeJS, so make sure you have NodeJS installed.
 You also need Visual Studio to open this solution.

+### Visual Studio
+You may have to install the NodeJS tools in Visual Studio Installer before launching this application.

+Download the solution from the repository and open it with Visual Studio 2017 or higher.
+Click on the 'debug' button or hit F5 to start debugging.
+If it doesn't open the web application, go in the project folder > static > user > open settings.json.
+Change ``developerMode`` to ``false``.

+### Without Visual Studio
+Make sure to have NodeJS installed, if you don't have it installed go to https://nodejs.org/en/ and install it for your system.

+To launch the application, go into the project folder and find for ``run.bat``.
+Once you opened started the bat file, you will see a black window; don't close that window.
+A webpage should open for you.
+If it doesn't, go to into the project folder > static > user > open ``settings.json`` and change ``developerMode`` to ``false``.
+Make sure to restart the application by closing the black command window and open it again.

+## Pages

 ### Index page
 When you start the batch file (run.bat) or when you open the solution in Visual Studio and start debugging, it will open a NodeJS server and it will start the webpage for you (if you have developermode disabled).
 You will be directed to the performance page (basically the index page).
 That page is a localpage, that means only you can visit the page.